iZePlayzYT/SuperMarioEclipse-TranslationStation/README.md

 ## **How can I help?**

 ### **Using Discord**
-To exchange ideas with other contributors and ask questions, you can join the **Super Mario Eclipse Discord Server**:
+To exchange ideas with other contributors and ask questions, you can join the **Super Mario Eclipse Discord Server**: <br />
 [https://discord.com/invite/u6NHuHVRpJ](https://discord.com/invite/u6NHuHVRpJ)

 You can go into the `#general-lang` channel and write which language you would like to help with.